Uncovered lightbulbs expose your food to the hazard of a broken lightbulb and to potential chemical contamination.

 Bacteria are more likely to be found in foods that either has a neutral pH or that are mildly acidic.
 Two other factors that favor the thriving and growth of bacteria are moisture and high temperatures.
 You need to watch out for temperatures ranging between 41 °F (5 °C) and 135 °F (57 °C).

-The best way to reducing the risk of bacterial contamination is by cooking food thoroughly.
+The best way of reducing the risk of bacterial contamination is by cooking food thoroughly.
 In most cases, just cooking kills bacteria.
 But it is important to ensure that the food is exposed to the right temperature for the right length of time that would enable the cooking process to kill all bacteria.

 Parasites are a lot less common as food contaminant than viruses or bacteria.
 But it does happen when food or water has been contaminated by human or animal feces.
 There are also many other kinds of biological hazards.